SapporoAlex/Park-Text-Based-Adventure/README.md

 # The Park - A Text-Based Adventure Game

 Welcome to "The Park", a text-based adventure game where you explore a mysterious park, face dangerous encounters, and interact with wildlife.
 Navigate through the park using simple controls, make decisions that will affect your survival, and discover hidden items along the way.
+This was my first game made in C++.
+I hope to make more games in the future.
 *<i>This game is still pretty bare-bones.
 Feel free to add different events at different time markers or locations, or something to do with the key.
 Currently, the only 'win' condition is reuniting a duckling with its mother.</i>

 ## How to Play